Video DRM protection: how to actually stop downloads

 Choosing a setup: standalone DRM vs DRM built into hosting

-What DRM protection actually costs
+What DRM protection costs

 Pricing is where the "DRM is enterprise-only" myth comes from.
 Vendors sell DRM in four shapes: